We Treat Any Accusation Of Crime As A Serious Matter

 There is no such thing as a minor criminal conviction.
-Any criminal punishment can be a life-altering event.
-At Robert F. Landheer’s Law offices in Santa Barbara, we understand how your legal matter affects you and your family.
-For more than three decades, we’ve been helping people in Santa Barbara and the surrounding area fight against unjust misdemeanor charges.
-We do whatever is in our power to keep your record clean.
+Any criminal conviction can be a life-altering event.
+At the Law Office of Robert Landheer, we understand that your legal matter affects you and your loved ones.
+For thirty years, Robert F. Landheer has been helping people in Santa Barbara and the surrounding area defend against misdemeanor charges.
+We will do whatever is in our power to keep your record clean.

-Perhaps the most significant difference between a felony and a misdemeanor is that a felony conviction carries more serious penalties and often has lifelong consequences.
+The most significant differences between a felony and a misdemeanor are that a felony conviction carries more serious penalties and will likely have lifelong consequences.
 A felony conviction may result in a prison sentence and will definitely result in probation with a prison term hanging over a probationer's head for at least three years.
 A misdemeanor usually involves probation or a jail term of less than one year and the loss of other privileges.
-For instance, your driver license may be suspended, your professional license may be revoked, and your work may suffer.
+For instance, your driver license may be permanently revoked, your professional license may be revoked, and your career and future job prospects may suffer.

-However, beyond the term of confinement or probation, a felony tends to have more lasting effects on a person's life.
+Beyond the term of confinement or probation, a felony conviction has lasting effects on a person's life.
 A convicted felon cannot vote, own firearms, or serve on a jury for seven years or while the case is pending and can lose professional licensure.
-According to Penal Code Section 17(b), a felony charge can be reduced to a misdemeanor if the offense was a wobbler, one that could have been charged as either a misdemeanor or a felony
+According to Penal Code Section 17(b), a felony charge can be reduced to a misdemeanor if the offense was a wobbler, one that could have been charged as either a misdemeanor or a felony.

 Similar to felonies, misdemeanors include both property crimes and violent crimes against persons:

 - Property crimes -- These include theft, burglary, shoplifting, arson and vandalism.
 Whether the crime is a misdemeanor or a felony often depends on the amount or value of the property involved.